deamme/styletron-loader/README.md

 # styletron-loader
-Webpack loader to load CSS into a [styletron](https://github.com/rtsao/styletron/) compatible object by specifying a string with CSS selectors.
+Webpack loader to load CSS into a [styletron](https://github.com/rtsao/styletron/) compatible CSS object by specifying a string with CSS selectors.

 Very much inspired by:
 - https://github.com/pl12133/css-object-loader